 The Role of Mythical Beasts in Chinese Culture

 In traditional Chinese culture, mythical beasts (神兽) are not monsters to be feared.
-Instead, they serve three major purposes:
+Instead, they serve three major cultural functions:

 -